 Applying for jobs can be exhausting.
 The act of filling out applications, resume updates and submissions, personality surveys, and more can take a toll.
-It can take such a toll that we sometimes forget to ask key questions about a potential job beyond just your potential new title and salary.
+It can take such a toll that we sometimes forget to ask key questions about a potential job beyond just new title and salary.

 Larger companies may provide this information on their website or as a packet to prospective employees.
 If you are seeking a job at a midsize or smaller company, this might require some more direct questioning.
 In either case, don’t hesitate to ask.
 Benefits are part of your compensation and understanding what is or is not provided is a question you should ask.

 "Behold, what I have seen to be good and fitting is to eat and drink and find enjoyment in all the toil with which one toils under the sun the few days of his life that God has given him, for this is his lot."
 Ecclesiastes 5:18 ESV

 Benefits can make a significant difference in your bottom line.
 The Bureau of Labor Statistics found that about 1/3 of the average employee's compensation is in their benefits.
 Remember, that if a benefit you need is paltry or non-existent, you’ll be the one making up the difference.
 This is not meant to be a comprehensive list of all benefits you should ask about or even what’s most important to your family’s situation, but it is a good starting place.

 All medical insurance is not created the same.
 Does the company have one plan or multiple options?
-How much does the company contribute and how much will you contribute?
+How much does the company contribute towards health insurance and how much will you be expected to contribute?
 Be sure to find out answers for yourself and anyone else in your household that you want to be covered.
 If you have specific doctors you like, this is a time to investigate if they will be included in a plan’s network and covered by the plan.
 Check prescription drug coverage for any ongoing prescriptions.
 Also, look out for any ongoing, pre-existing, or expected future treatments to see if a plan has adequate coverage.